A Wee Backstory

 Where did my health-nerdism* originate?

-My jaundice body (hello Lisa Simpson 2.0) was given immunosuppressive therapy and although this served a purpose, it depleted my fragile system further and I only got sicker.
-In the mind as well as the body.
+My jaundiced body (I genuinely looked like Lisa Simpson – minus the spiky hair) was prescribed immunosuppressants (and high-dose steroids – ugh, gross) and although this medicine served a purpose, it depleted my fragile system further and I only got sicker: mentally and physically.

-An instinctive voice somewhere inside of me (could’ve been my heart, could’ve been my bottom – honestly, I don’t know) told me that I should try playing around with my diet and lifestyle to initiate healing.
-I figured I didn’t have anything to lose, except perhaps a kidney (or two) and the 2% liver function that remained.
+My instincts told me that I should try playing around with diet and lifestyle to initiate healing.
+I figured I didn’t have anything to lose – except perhaps a kidney (or two) and the 2% liver function that remained.

 I believe the term we use here is YOLO?

-Well fork-me-dead and bury me pregnant (not literally, it’s an expression)!
-As it happens, my body was craving nutritional medicine.
-The more I improved my diet, the faster I healed.
-After a few years I was medication-free and in remission.
-In August 2019 I received the clean bill of health – a fully regenerated liver!
-Boom Shakalaka!
+Well fork-me-dead and bury me pregnant (not literally, you guys, it’s an expression)!
+As it happens, the answer to my conundrum was nutritional medicine.
+The more I tweaked and improved my diet, the faster I healed.
+After a few years, I was medication-free and in remission, and in August 2019 I received the clean bill of health: a fully regenerated liver!

-Changing my diet genuinely saved my life.
-I know this sounds cliched.
-I also appreciate that some folks bork at the idea of food being medicine, but come on, it literally is!
-If we expect tiny pills to make us better, how can we NOT believe that the stuff we put in our mouths daily – in MUCH LARGER doses – isn’t going to make a (MUCH LARGER) difference?
+Altering my diet genuinely saved my life.
+I know this sounds cliched (though I suppose cliches are cliches for a reason?).
+I also appreciate that some people scoff at the idea of food being “medicine” (I think at one point I may have been one of them).
+To those people (and my childhood self), I say this: if we expect tiny pills to make us better, how can we NOT believe that the food we consume – in MUCH LARGER doses – isn’t going to make a (MUCH LARGER) difference?

-Don’t discount sunshine strolls, laughter-filled catch-ups, and the odd yoga class.
-They can be equally as important as what we choose to masticate.
-(That’s not a typo for a suggestive word that seldom needs explaining btw . . . masticate literally means ‘chew’).
+Now, before you give me the side eye and say “it’s not all about food“, please know that I certainly don’t discount sunshine strolls, laughter-filled catch-ups and regular exercise as integral pieces of of the life-sustaining puzzle.
+These glorious pastimes can be equally as important as what we choose to masticate – that’s not a typo for a suggestive word that seldom needs explaining btw . . . masticate literally means ‘chew’.

-That lead me to earn my BHSc Nutritional and Dietetic Medicine after graduating high school and though it wasn’t the initial plan, I ended up writing my first book Periods, Poo & A Glorious You’ whilst completing my final year of university.
+Anyway, all of this passion and enthusiasm lead me to earn my Bachelor of Health Science majoring in Nutritional and Dietetic Medicine upon graduating high school.
+To compliment this – though it certainly wasn’t a part of the initial plan – I ended up writing my first book Periods, Poo & A Glorious You’ whilst completing my final year of university.

 My message is simple.
 We can enjoy food and benefit from it at the same time.
-Food can sustain or deplete us, delight or depress us.
+Food can sustain us or deplete us, delight us or depress us.

 We all deserve to know this.

-Real food is where it’s at y’all.
-More produce and less packets.
-An awareness of chemical exposure and the merits of choosing natural personal care products.
-Although I did fall for restrictive protocols at certain points, the most powerful factor in my healing was simply choosing whole foods.
-I don’t credit any one ‘diet’ to my results, but rather an ever-evolving selection of Mamma Nature’s treasure chest.
+Real food is where it’s at.
+More produce and less packets (as well as an awareness of chemical exposure and the merits of choosing natural personal care products).
+Although I did fall for restrictive protocols at certain points (I feel like we all do; the internet is an overwhelming place), the most impactful and sustainable action I took was simply choosing whole foods.
+I don’t credit any one ‘diet’ to my results but rather an ever-evolving selection of Mamma Nature’s treasure chest.

 As the blog archives reveal, I have tried different eating patterns over my lifetime for various medicinal purposes.
 At times, I was gung-ho and naïve, jumping in before understanding the magnitude of what I was in for.
-At other times I let my intuition guide me.
+At other (more successful) times, I let my intuition guide me.

-These gastronomical adventures taught me to individualise my diet and keep it enjoyable.
+These gastronomical adventures taught me to individualise my diet and keep it enjoyable (hello gut-loving self saucing chocolate pudding from Periods, Poo & A Glorious You).
 We needn’t suffer deprivation on our quest to optimal health, and we have the right to evolve our diets and lifestyles as our needs and interests change.
-No human is a static equation.
+The human body is not a calculator or static equation but rather an organic and dynamic vehicle that we call home.
+My mission is to help you know and understand how to best nourish yours.
+This is how I work, teach and vibe.

 I marry health with humour and science with soul.